KKStudLab/cryptit/README.md

 [![Python](https://img.shields.io/badge/python-2.7+,%203.5+-blue.svg)](https://github.com/KKStudLab/cryptit)
 [![PyPI version](https://badge.fury.io/py/cryptit.svg)](https://badge.fury.io/py/cryptit)

-CryptIt — it's simple and powerful cross-platform encryption-tool to protect your data from third-party people (like NSA, Government, Illuminati, big bro and so one) in the easiest way as it possible.
+CryptIt — is a simple and powerful cross-platform encryption tool, which can be used to protect your data from other people (like NSA, Government, Illuminati, big bro and so on) in the easiest possible way.

-Cryptographic security of encrypted files bases on [Advanced Encryption Standard]  (AES) algorithm in [CBC mode] with 256-bits of key length.
+Cryptographic security of encrypted files is based on [Advanced Encryption Standard]  (AES) algorithm in [CBC mode] with a key of 256-bits length.

-For use cryptit you need to install python and pip on your personal computer, generate strong session password (for this step you can read useful article on [xkcd] site, it's very important) and in the end read following instructions bellow.
+To use cryptit you need to install python and pip on your personal computer, generate strong session password (for this step you can read useful article on [xkcd] site, it's very important) and then read following instructions bellow.

 __How does it work?__

-You choose the mode in what program would be launched [encryption or decryption] and pass the argument of the path to target file or directory of files.
-After that, you generating strong password and type that password in the program, in next step cryptit calculates hash ([SHA-3] 256) from your password and use it as key for AES-256 in CBC mode.
+You choose the mode in which the program would be launched [encryption or decryption] and pass a path to target file or directory as an argument.
+After that, you generate strong password and type that password in the program.
+Then cryptit calculates hash ([SHA-3] 256) of your password and uses it as key for AES-256 in CBC mode.

 > _Encryption has never been so easy!_